dolanske/ok-buddy/README.md

 # Ok buddy

 Simple command line application which takes in a random new post from a subreddit of your choice, takes the posts image or thumbnail and converts it to ascii.
 Nothing else.
+Also **disclaimer**: Most if not all images will look like absolute crap.
+Enjoy!

 ![Example Image](https://i.imgur.com/jIj9n2p.png)